 Poor customer service, I paid for next day delivery before noon (on Saturday).
 The flowers did not arrive until the day after (Sunday).
 I tried to ask for my fee back for the delivery charge and I was refused.
 The flowers upon arrival were nice, however the roses did show browning around the edge of the flowers as they were already on their way out.

 Roses has inspired painters, poets and gardeners for as long as many can remember.
 This popular specie of plant is a symbol of peace, beauty and nature's bounty.
-Whether used as an embellished hairpiece, in a vibrant bouquet, the border to a landscaped garden or as a centrepiece at a dinner party - the rose has many uses.
-Throughout history, roses have changed dramatically.
+Whether used as an embellished hairpiece, in a vibrant bouquet, the border to a landscaped garden or as a centrepiece at a dinner party - it has many uses.
+Throughout history, these stunning flowers have changed dramatically.
 According to research, the genus Rosa boasts an incredible 150 species.
 These can be found in various places across the globe, including Mexico, Alaska, China, Northern Africa and the Northern Hemisphere.
 It wasn't until 5,000 years ago that the rose became a popular garden plant, setting its roots in some of the most renowned gardens in China.

 Said to be an astounding 35 million years old, species roses, which also go by the name of nature's roses (solely because they're the source of all other rose varieties) are simple in appearance and often feature just the one row of petals.
 Species Roses come in many shapes and forms, some of the more prevalent types being the Apothecary's Rose and the Romans favourite, the Autumn Damask Rose.

 Old Garden Roses - This specie boasts an enviable diversity of delicate fragrance and colour.
-It's the result of nature's own matchmaking and man's early attempts to cross one single rose type with another.
+It's the result of nature's own matchmaking and man's early attempts to cross one single type with another.
 Old Garden Roses include species such as Harrison's Yellow, the Red Rose and the York and Lancaster Rose.
-'Harrison's Yellow' is the famous pioneer rose that grows along the old pioneer trails from east to west America.
+'Harrison's Yellow' is the famous pioneer flower that grows along the old pioneer trails from east to west America.
 The true Red Rose, which came about in the 1800's, was the result of combining both Chinese and European roses.
 From this pairing came the first true red.
 The York and Lancaster Rose was originally discovered in the 16th-century and are associated by legend to England's War of the Roses, where the two colours represented the heraldic badges of the royal houses of Lancaster (red) and York (white).

-Climbing Roses - One of the most vibrant additions to the garden is the climbing rose.
+Climbing Roses - One of the most vibrant additions to the garden is the climbing variety.
 This particular specie can be trained to climb almost anything, including garden walls, trellises and fences.
 With so many hues available, it's important to choose a colour that fits into your existing garden.
 A great tip to take into consideration is to choose a wall, trellis or fence that is tall enough.
 Climbing roses can climb some distance, and asides from height, they also need a strong structure to support them.

 If you're displaying roses in your home or office, you can expect them to last a week or more - providing you take care of them in the correct manner.
 To do this, there are a number of tips and tricks you can follow: One tip includes always cutting the stems at an angle under running water.
 To do this correctly, you should use a sharp, non-serrated knife.
-This technique allows the rose to absorb as much water as possible.
-If you can, re-cut the roses every other day.
+This technique allows the flowers to absorb as much water as possible.
+If you can, re-cut the flowers every other day.
 Instead of placing the stems in cold water, fill a vase with warm water.
 The best temperature for roses is 94 degrees Fahrenheit.
 For best results, change the water every day.
-Another tip involves avoiding placing stems with leaves or thorns under the waterline of the vase, as this can cause bacteria to grow, which can ultimately cause the roses to die.
+Another tip involves avoiding placing stems with leaves or thorns under the waterline of the vase, as this can cause bacteria to grow, which can ultimately cause them to die.

 When it comes to creating a successful rose garden, it's important to consider a few factors.
 Some of these factors include knowing where to place the shrubs, as roses enjoy an area that allows them between six and eight hours of sunlight per day.
 You'll also need to pick a spot that boasts a well-drained soil that is rich in organic elements.
 If your soil has a fair bit of sand or clay in it, it's wise to add a little organic matter prior to planting roses – this can be in the shape of good quality compost.
 The next step requires you to add mulch.
 This is in fact the best thing you can do to ensure healthy, wholesome roses.
 Why?
 Because it allows the soil to stay both moist and cool for longer, which means you won't have to water your roses as often.
 This is particularly beneficial in warmer climates.
 Additionally, it prevents weeds from growing in the soil, which can steal other plant's nutrients and strangle their roots.
 Mulch is a combination of organic matter, including rotted manure, grass clippings, shredded leaves and bark.
 All of these elements get to work by breaking down and feeding the soil.
 For best results, scatter mulch after planting the roses and ensure the seeds are planted between one and three inches deep.

 When watering your roses, you should do so daily.
 You should give them a good amount of water without going overboard and a recommended, well-balanced fertiliser should be used at least twice a year.
 The majority of rose species enjoy an inch of water each week – especially throughout their growing season.
 If the soil you are using is particularly sandy, you may find your roses require a little more water.
 This is why it's best to use clay soil.
 If you can, use a 'soaker hose' to water your new plants as this is proven to help prevent disease.
 It's advisable not to use a sprinkler as this will leave a light coating of moisture on the foliage, which can lead to fungal diseases, especially if you choose to turn your sprinkler on in the evening.
-During warm days, some of this water will evaporate before it has even reached the roses.
+During warm days, some of this water will evaporate before it has even reached the flowers.
 If you have any great watering habits for your roses, we'd love to hear about them.

 Women are mostly die-hard romantics and big fans of roses, any shapes, sizes or colours.
 One of the best presents they can receive is a bouquet of roses.
 For that special someone, red roses are extremely romantic and beautiful, and she will appreciate any roses delivered by post.
 Roses delivered, whatever the color, excite recipients and make them feel extra-special and loved.
 Nowadays, shopping for white roses, blue roses, black roses or pink roses has become so convenient and easy.
 Buy roses online and the freshest roses for delivery can be sent to your loved one's doorsteps as quickly as possible with a click of a button.
 And what a better way to send roses in the UK, than by using SerenataFlowers.com!
 Apart from offering red roses delivered, we offer a wide range of flower varieties that fit your specific sentiment, style, occasion, no matter if it's birthday or anniversary.
 Don't make your life complicated by trying to find a local florist, that might be far away from you, when you can buy roses online!
 And it is not just UK that can benefit from our rose delivery service.
 You can send rose bouquets anywhere in the world, thanks to our international delivery service.
 Our roses are not only a great value for money, but also an outstanding quality sourced in the best flower markets in Europe.
 If you want a stress free way to say I Miss You, or I Love You, arrange a rose delivery with SerenataFlowers.com.
 Buy roses online in our flower shop which is open nonstop, and sending flowers is as easy as counting to three.
 Choose one of our bestselling rose bouquets from above, enter your and recipient's details and choose when you want your roses delivered.
 Our skilled florists and courier service will take care of the rest.
-At SerentaFlowers.com you can choose from a wide selection of white roses, pink roses, yellow, fiery orange or romantic red roses.
-Our roses come in various sizes suitable for all budgets, choose from single stem roses, dozen roses, two dozen red roses or go for some of our more luxurious large bouquets for a truly grand gesture.
+At SerentaFlowers.com you can choose from a wide selection of white, pink, yellow, fiery orange or romantic red roses.
+They come in various sizes suitable for all budgets, choose from single stem roses, dozen, two dozen red or go for some of our more luxurious large bouquets for a truly grand gesture.
 Roses are not reserved just for the romantic occasions, they are very popular addition to Christmas arrangements and Christmas rose is one of the staples of festive season.